isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-11-09-post-Written Answer by Minister for Law K Shanmugam to PQ on Measures to Ensure Fair Outcomes at SCT.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Measures to Ensure Fair Outcomes at SCT
+title: Written Answer by Minister for Law K Shanmugam to PQ on Measures to Ensure Fair Outcomes When Individual Respondents Face Claim From Corporate Entities At Small Claims Tribunal
 permalink: /news/parliamentary-speeches/measures-to-ensure-fair-outcomes-at-small-claims-tribunal/
 date: 2022-11-09
 layout: post